core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 For any other case, the benefit of caching a single response of only up to 1kB in size is probably outweighed by the necessity to have an additional round trip with the origin server, or at least drastically reduces the gains.

 \[  Note: The mechanism could probably be extended to work for inner Block-wise as well, e.g. by introducing an option by which the server sends the next-block Ticket Request along with the response.
-However, there has to be a better way... \]
+However, there has to be a better way ... \]

 # Open questions